massimo-marino/memory-dumper/README.md

 $ cd build
 $ cmake ..
 $ make
-$ ./dump-memory
+$ ./mem-dump
 ```

 ## How to Use it

-See the source code and the example for examples of use.
+See the source code and the examples in `main.cpp`.